Shopify QuickBooks Integration: How to Set it Up

 Connect Shopify to QuickBooks Online with ecommerce accounting automation tool, A2X

-A2X is an ecommerce accounting automation tool for businesses selling on Shopify, Amazon, eBay, Etsy, Walmart, and BigCommerce.
+A2X is an ecommerce accounting automation tool for businesses selling on Shopify, Amazon, eBay, Etsy, and Walmart.

 Unlike other syncing apps that you can use in a Shopify-QuickBooks Online integration, A2X doesn’t post individual orders, or daily entries to your accounting software.
 Instead, A2X focuses on payout reconciliation, summarizing your Shopify transaction data, and sending these summaries to QuickBooks Online for easy reconciliation.
 This means your accounting software won’t be swamped with thousands of individual invoices when a business grows to thousands of orders a month.